MUTANT: A Recipe for Multilingual Tokenizer Design: Introduction

 \section{Introduction}

 Large Language Models (LLMs) \citep{touvron2023llama,grattafiori2024llama, abdin2025phi, guo2025deepseek, yang2025qwen3, team2025gemma} rely on the crucial step of tokenization, the process of converting raw text into discrete units called \textit{tokens}.
-A key metric for evaluating tokenizers is the ``fertility score'' (or token-to-word ratio) \citep{ali2024tokenizer} where, a lower fertility score is desirable due to more efficient (and hence cheaper) LLM training and inference.
 Among the many proposed approaches, subword tokenization schemes such as BPE \citep{sennrich-etal-2016-neural}, Unigram \citep{kudo-2018-subword}, WordPiece \citep{song2021fast}, and their byte-level extensions have become the de facto choice.
 However, tokenization remains an understudied topic within the LLM literature~\citep{dagan2024getting, mielke2021between}, especially in multilingual settings~\citep{petrov2023language}, where, skewed fertility scores across languages, often lead to concerns around fairness, high inference latency, cost and context size.
-With 22 constitutionally recognized languages\footnote{\url{https://en.wikipedia.org/wiki/Languages_with_official_recognition_in_India}}, these issues are especially pronounced for Indic languages comprising multiple scripts and a rich morphology.
-Our analysis suggests that tokenizers of popular multilingual tokenizers, largely designed for English, could produce fertility scores as high as 10.5 (LLaMA-4 tokenizer for Oriya; Table \ref{tab:big_fertility_scores}) for Indic languages, far worse than the near-ideal scores achieved for English.
-This leads to longer token sequences, higher compute overheads, and poor alignment with linguistic units like morphemes and compounds.
+For instance, with the 22 languages listed in the Eighth Schedule of the Constitution of India\footnote{\url{https://en.wikipedia.org/wiki/Languages_with_official_recognition_in_India}}, these issues are especially pronounced for Indic languages comprising multiple scripts and a rich morphology.
+A key metric for evaluating tokenizers is the ``fertility score'' (or token-to-word ratio) \citep{ali2024tokenizer} where, a lower fertility score is desirable due to more efficient (and hence cheaper) LLM training and inference.
+Our analysis suggests that tokenizers of popular multilingual LLMs~\citep{team2025gemma,openai2025gptoss120bgptoss20bmodel,meta2025llama4}, largely designed for English, could produce fertility scores as high as 10.5 (LLaMA-4 tokenizer for Oriya; Table \ref{tab:word-tok-ratio}) for Indic languages, far worse than the near-ideal scores achieved for English.
+This leads to longer token sequences, higher compute overheads, and poor alignment with linguistic units.